Terriao/OpenDPC/README.md

 2. **Subjective ground truth for point cloud quality assessment.** Pair the JND ladder with objective quality scores to train and validate PCQA models.
 3. **Demos and pedagogy.** The player on its own is a clean demo platform for showcasing dynamic point cloud capture, compression, or rendering algorithms.

-The repository is permissively licensed for both research and commercial extension.

 ---

 ## Roadmap